satyamyadav/blog/source/_posts/circle_ci_hexo_automation.md

-The repo blog containing hexo site is responsible for containg and building site and then build is pushed to satyamyadav.github.io to be served on github pages, the flow is achieved via circleci and this post is written on gihub directly.
+The repo blog containing hexo site is responsible for containg and building site and then build is pushed to satyamyadav.github.io to be served on github pages, the flow is achieved via circleci and this post is written on github directly.